 Write your goals down, and check in with yourself regularly.
 Set time aside in your calendar to help you stay on track.

 And watch as you transition to a life you love.

 4. Form Good Habits

 Good habits help you achieve your goals.
 They help you practice consistency and put you in a good state of mind.
 Here are a few that may help you:

 - Waking up early – Early mornings can be peaceful, quiet, and free of interruption.
-If possible (I understand this can be tough with children), wake up before those around you to claim that time as your own.
+If possible, wake up before those around you to claim that time as your own.
 Use it to work towards your goals.
-By doing this first-thing, you’ll be more productive and energized, as the weight of the day’s tasks don’t yet require your attention.
+By doing this first-thing, you’ll be more productive and energized, as the rest of the day’s tasks don’t yet require your attention.
 (Having trouble waking up early?
 Here’s the coffee I use to keep me on track.
 It’s delicious and a godsend.
 If you’re looking for a lovely coffee ritual, you can also use a french press!)

 - Eating healthy – This one is no surprise.
 What you put in, you get out.
 Fill your body with wholesome foods and nutrients, and you’ll notice a difference.
 As disappointing as it may be to choose the salad sometimes, that temporary discomfort will bring you more comfort in the long run.
 (Note you don’t have to go for the salad every time.
 See “A” in S.M.A.R.T. goals above.)
 Some healthy foods I’ve found aren’t so bad: avocado, blueberries, eggs, salmon, quinoa, sweet potatoes . . . the list goes on.

 - Moving – This is a habit I’m still working on forming.
 I can get so caught up in a task that I spend hours in a chair, and my productivity declines without me even realizing it.
 Getting out of your head, out of your chair, and out into the open world is essential.
 That’s where you recharge.
 Moving in the form of exercise also gets those endorphins flowing.
 Happy mind, happy life!